apache/causeway-site/content/learning-more/common-use-cases.md

 One of the original motivations for Isis itself was to be able automatically generate a user interface for a domain object model.

-Isis provides two alternative user interface webapps:

-- the [Wicket viewer](../components/viewers/wicket/about.html) provides an appealing default user interface, with the ability to customize the user interface by writing new [Apache Wicket](http://wicket.apache.org) components
+Isis' has a pluggable architecture allowing different user interface technologies.
+The principal implementation (as configured by the [simple](../getting-started/simple-archetype.html) and [quickstart](../getting-started/quickstart-archetype.html) archetypes) is the [Wicket viewer](../components/viewers/wicket/about.html).
+This provides an appealing default user interface, with the ability to customize the user interface by writing new [Apache Wicket](http://wicket.apache.org) components.
+Some third-party components can be found on github, integrating the Wicket viewer with [google maps](https://github.com/danhaywood/isis-wicket-gmap3), [a full calendar](github.com/danhaywood/isis-wicket-fullcalendar2), [a charting library](https://github.com/danhaywood/isis-wicket-wickedcharts) and a [export to Excel](https://github.com/danhaywood/isis-wicket-excel) component.

-- the [Scimpi viewer](../components/viewers/scimpi/about.html) provides a JSF-like taglib approach for building web pages.
+Another viewer (though as yet unreleased) is the [Scimpi viewer](../components/viewers/scimpi/about.html) (not yet released) provides a JSF-like taglib approach for building web pages.
 All domain objects have a default representation, but can be customized on a per-type basis.

+It is also possible to write your own viewers:

+* One of Isis' committers has developed a viewer based on [DHTMLX](), also available on [github](https://github.com/madytyoo/dhtmlx-isis-viewer).
+An online demo can be found [here](isis-viewer-dhtmlx.appspot.com).

+* Another of Isis' committers has a (closed source) viewer based on [Wavemaker](http://www.wavemaker.com/).

 Deploying on Isis means that the framework also manages object persistence.
-Several object stores are provided, the main alternatives are the [JDO objectstore](../components/objectstores/jdo/about.html) and the [NoSQL objectstore](../components/objectstores/nosql/about.html).
+Again this is pluggable, but the principal implementation is the [JDO objectstore](../components/objectstores/jdo/about.html).
+Because JDO supports both SQL and NoSQL databases, you can then deploy on a variety of platforms, including the [Google App Engine (GAE)](https://developers.google.com/appengine/).

 ### Deploy on Isis as a RESTful web service